dalbonip/theGreatRecon/README.md

 # dalbatools
-Script for installing my recon tools.
+Script for install and configure my daily recon tools.
 Debian Based only.